Director (8th year at FTCNS)

 Molly graduated from Northern Illinois University in 1998 with a BS degree in Family Social Services, minoring in both Women’s Studies and Black Studies.
 After college she served as a Peace Corps Volunteer in Micronesia, teaching nutrition and promoting a healthy local-‐foods diet in schools and villages.
 She then spent twelve years working with families in emergency shelter and transitional housing programs in Chicago and Minneapolis, striving to help parents and children meet their physical and emotional needs and move out of crisis.
 More recently, Molly has enjoyed working with children at FTCNS as an assisting parent and summer camp teacher, and volunteering to provide Animal Assisted Therapy to seniors with dementia and Alzheimer’s disease.
 Molly has particular interest and experience in building positive relationships and developing a healthy self-‐image, and she brings extensive experience in leading groups of children in hatha yoga, textile crafting, cooking and gardening.
 She loves engaging children through play and art, meaningful conversation and lunch!

 Kirsten earned her B.A. in History and M.Ed in Higher Education from Loyola University Chicago.
+Last Fall, she began taking early childhood education classes and has enjoyed learning about the field both inside and outside of the classroom.
 Before staying home to raise her three girls, she worked with international students and staff at both the International Office at Northwestern University and the Office of International Services at the University of Illinois at Chicago.
-Kirsten came to Families Together by way of her children, two of whom are alumni and one who is excited to be in her third year of preschool.
-Kirsten has enjoyed her responsibilities as a coop parent over the last 6 years and is thrilled to continue on staff at FTCNS.
+Kirsten came to Families Together by way of her children, all of whom are alumni.
+Kirsten has enjoyed her responsibilities as a coop parent over the last 7 years and is thrilled to continue on staff at FTCNS.

-Kate manages the myriad of paperwork required for students, adult volunteers and staff as well as working on fundraising, marketing and HR.
-She also manages admissions/enrollment, summer camp registration, tuition payments, and accounts payable and receivable.
-Kate has a B.A. in French and her previous work experience includes volunteer coordinator and marketing/PR at Twin Cities Public Television, 1 year as an English tutor in Brazil, and 10 years in marketing for a healthcare company.
-Kate’s three girls (sophomore in college and 12th grade twins) attended Families Together so she comes to the position with experience as a co-op parent.
+Kate manages admissions, accounts payable/receivable, and enrollment as well as working on fundraising and marketing.
+Kate has a B.A. in French from the University of Minnesota/Minneapolis, and her previous work experience includes volunteer coordinator and marketing/PR at Twin Cities Public Television, a year as an English tutor in Brazil, and 10 years in marketing for a healthcare company.
+Kate’s three college-age girls attended Families Together so she comes to the position with experience as a co-op parent.